Cirsium vulgare: Other names

 Common names include bull thistle, Scots, Scottish, or Scotch thistle, and common thistle.

 Uses

 The stems can be peeled (removing their spiny surfaces) and then steamed or boiled.
 The tap roots can be eaten raw or cooked, but are only palatable on young thistles that have not yet flowered.
 The dried florets steeped in water are used in rural Italy for curdling goats' milk in preparation for making cheese.
+In Iran, cleaned stems are used in the dish Khoresh-e-Kangar (thistle stem stew).